 Only growing fresh tomatoes don’t satisfy home growers.
 So your homegrown tomatoes must be tastier than commercially grown tomatoes.

 To improve the flavor and taste of the tomatoes, you need to add some extra elements in the hole before planting tomatoes.

 Always keep the soil test result in adding any component in your garden soil for amendments.

 This is the best trick to get sweeter tomatoes.
 It mainly works for container tomatoes.
-Add some baking soda inside holes before planting tomatoes.
+Add some baking soda inside the holes before planting tomatoes.
 This will decrease the soil acidity level and turn tomatoes sweeter.

 Using fish heads in tomato plants is an old method of fertilizing tomatoes naturally.
 It provides plants with nitrogen, phosphorous, potassium, calcium, and other vital elements.

-Bury the fish heads at least 12” inches deep to protect it from the attack of the critters.
+Bury the fish heads at least 12″ inches deep to protect them from the attack of the critters.

 Boost up the tomato plants’ immunity and protect them from blight diseases.
-Using 2-3 aspirin tablets each hole also produces a good harvest.
+Using 2-3 aspirin tablets in each hole produces a good harvest.

 Crushed eggshells are a great source of calcium for tomatoes.
 It boosts up the plant’s growth and protects blossom end root problems.
 Put some handfuls for each tomato hole, whether a garden bed or container.

 Epsom salt fulfills the magnesium deficiency of tomato plants.
 Both garden beds and containers need 1 or 2 teaspoons of salt in each planting hole to do miracles.

 Make sure that your plant roots can’t touch the Epsom salt directly.

-It is slowly released nutrients support the tomatoes over the growing season.
+It is slowly released nutrients to support the tomatoes over the growing season.
 You can distribute a couple of handfuls for each tomato plant.